drug-design/course/docs/chapters/stereochemistry.md

 #### Example 5 of Chiral Molecule

-A molecular propeller is another example of chiral moiety.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/example-5-chiral-molecule-ccf28758'><i class='fa fa-play' aria-hidden='true'></i></button>A molecular propeller is another example of chiral moiety.
 A simple case is presented here where the propeller can rotate either clockwise or counterclockwise; corresponding to the "plus" (+) and "minus" (-) convention, respectively.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.